PremyslTalich/TeamGames/README.md

 - [Warden plugin](https://github.com/KissLick/TeamGames/wiki/Warden-plugin) support
 - Wide [API](http://www.teamgames.ga/teamgames) for plugin developers

-**Found a bug?** [Issue](https://github.com/KissLick/TeamGames/issues/new?title=Not%20something%20like%20%22bug%22%20or%20%22problem%22%20pls...&labels=bug) it please, so I can fix it :exclamation:

-Do you have how to improve TeamGames?
+**Found a bug?** [Issue](https://github.com/KissLick/TeamGames/issues/new?title=Not%20something%20like%20%22bug%22%20or%20%22problem%22%20pls...&labels=bug) it please, so I can fix it:exclamation: Do you have how to improve TeamGames?
 [Issue](https://github.com/KissLick/TeamGames/issues/new?title=Not%20something%20like%20%22improvement%22%20or%20%22good%20idea%22%20pls...&labels=improvement) you idea! :wink:

 ##Games